matkosoric/Netflix-Recommendation-System/README.md

 +---------------------------------------------------------------------------+--------+--------+------------+----------+
 only showing top 20 rows

-Twenty movies the the smallest number of reviews:
+Twenty movies with the smallest number of reviews:
 +--------------------------------------------------+----------+
 |title                                             |numReviews|
 +--------------------------------------------------+----------+